-In current assets, the amount of short term debtors has increased and so has the amount of short term investments, reducing the cash held.
-This reflects decisions taken to generate more income from investments by investing in slightly longer term investments than cash only ones.
+In current assets, the amount of short-term investments has reduced, increasing the cash held.
+This reflects decisions taken to generate more income from utilising liquid investments whilst interest rates remain high.
 Cash is still held which provides the County Council with a diverse portfolio which is maximising the return generated.

-Other smaller movements in liabilities include an increase in short term creditors and a reduction in long term borrowing.
-All the long term borrowing is fixed and repayment dates are known, therefore this amount will reduce over time.
-The PFI liabilities have reduced in line with expectations.
+There are other small movements in liabilities and a larger reduction in long-term borrowing.
+All the long-term borrowing is fixed and repayment dates are known, therefore this amount will reduce over time.
+The PFI and finance lease liabilities have increased due to the adoption of IFRS16 which consequently brings all of our leases onto the balance sheet.

 The Cashflow Statement shows how the County Council has managed its cash during the year and would highlight whether there was a problem with the amount of cash coming in or flowing out of the organisation.
-This statement reflects the reduction in the cash balance held as at 31st March 2023 as mentioned above.
+This statement reflects an increase in the cash balance held as at 31st March 2024 as mentioned above.